ichen-lab-ucsb/EasyDIVER/README.md

 `conda install pandaseq`

-In order for the pipeline to be called reliably, and for the pipeline to call the translator reliably, both scripts must be placed in `/usr/local/bin/` upon download.
+In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, both scripts must be placed in `/usr/local/bin/` upon download.
 For example, these files can be placed in that directory with:

 `cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`

-The pipeline will not be able to find the translator if it is not stored in `bin/`.
+The pipeline will not be found unless it is stored in the working directory or in `bin/`.
+Also, the pipeline will not be able to find the translator if it is not stored in `bin/`.

 # Input requirements
 All input files must: